2016-09-Middlebury-Data-Science/HW-0/README.md

 Help!
 This Isn't Working!
 -------------------------

-I anticipate this not working for many of you the first time, hence this is just a practice HW-0.
-If you encounter issues, don't panic and come see me during office hours.
+I anticipate this not working for many of you the first time, hence this is just a practice HW-0. **Do not spin your wheels!** If you encounter issues, don't panic and come see me.